- Taxes

 Table of Contents

-- A 1.45% Medicare tax: This tax allows employees to qualify for Part A Medicare coverage with no additional cost to obtain coverage through Parts B, C, and D when eligible to do so.
+- Medicare tax (1.45%): This contribution qualifies employees for premium-free Part A Medicare coverage when they become eligible while allowing access to optional coverage through Parts B, C, and D.

 What Is the FICA Withholding Process?